 Note that the indoor pool prohibits children younger than 15, so peace and quiet are guaranteed there.

 In front of the hotel is a large sundeck overlooking the sea and mainland Greece.
-Due to the thermal waters, the sea here is warm at parts, even in winter time.
-Below is a photo that I took during my most recent trip in the winter time.
+Due to the thermal waters, the sea here is warm at parts, even in wintertime.
+Below is a photo that I took during my most recent trip in the winter.